LavaStudios/CreateYourDroid/README.md

 ## How to install
 You will need:

-- Game Keyboard+, a keyboard simulation program or a physical keyboard
+- Game Keyboard+, a keyboard simulation app or a physical keyboard

 - The apk that you can get from the releases page